research-com/QoEval/README.md

 *Recommendation:*

-Before generating QoEmu stimuli, confirm (e.g. by a bandwidth measurement app on your mobile/emulated device) that the measured delays are as expected/configured within QoEmu.
+Before generating QoEval stimuli, confirm (e.g. by a bandwidth measurement app on your mobile/emulated device) that the measured delays are as expected/configured within QoEval.
 If the delays are significantly higher than expected or vary to an extremely large extend, update your linux kernel and check that the WLAN device driver is working properly and all power-saving features have been disabled.

 ## Test Evironment
-qoemu reference platform is a Google Pixel 5:
+QoEval reference platform is a Google Pixel 5:

 * Android Version 11 (Android Security Update 5.
 July 2021, Google Play-Systemupdate 1.
 Febr.
 2021)
 * Youtube App Version 15.18.39